BBITWestin/CI-CD-Pipeline-Challenges/Auth+Pipelines/AzAD_Setup.md

 After signing up and being redirected to jwt.ms I got the following error:
 ![error](error.png)

 I'm going to ignore these errors since I followed the tutorials and hope it's just a problem with the testing feature in azure.
-So next up will be:

-## ATTEMPT-3
+## ATTEMPT 3

 - [Configure authentication in a sample single-page application by using Azure AD B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/configure-authentication-sample-spa-app)
   - THIS TIME HAVE SAM GRANT ADMIN CONSENT TO MS GRAPH API PERMISSIONS WHEN REGISTERING APPS!
-  - Working demo can be found here.
+  - Working demo can be found here: [BBITWestin/auth-sample-app1](https://github.com/BBITWestin/auth-sample-app1)
     - Run the Node.js web API
       ```bash
         cd active-directory-b2c-javascript-nodejs-webapi